kriserickson/aging-coder/src/posts/2025-06-14-experiments-in-supervised-learning-part-2.md

 - Add balancing to give equal attention to minority classes
 - Investigate why categories like "title" are being so heavily misclassified

-**We have what would could call "Supervised Machine Learning", it's not very good, but it is a start.
-Now the real tuning begins.
-Stay tuned!**
+We have what would could call "Supervised Machine Learning", it's not very good, but it is a start.
+Now the real tuning (and fun) begins.
+Stay tuned!

+*I'd like to thank [Hussein Jafferjee](https://github.com/inssein) for doing some last-minute proof-reading and making some very helpful suggestions on what to clarify in this article*